Norajt/getting-and-cleaning-data-assignment/README.md

 1. clone the repository from github
 2. set your working directory to the current directory (setwd)
 3. Run the R script.
 It will:
-     - load the necessary data
+     - download and read the source data
      - consolidate all the data into one data table
      - create a new data table that calculates the average for each variable in each observation of an activity for a subject